 config_file is the configuration file that sets the conversion options.
 If no configuration file is specified, default.cfg in the current directory is used.

 The configuration file is a text file used to set the conversion options.
 We recommend reading through the configuration file for more information about valid options and their values (use of invalid options results in exsimple not producing output).

 Follow these instructions to set configurable options.

 This sample application is based on the exsimple sample application.
 It is designed to demonstrate how to use redirected IO and callbacks when using the software.
 It takes the same arguments and command line structure as exsimple and the same configuration files can be used.
-For more information, see exsimple.
+For details, see exsimple.

 extract_archive demonstrates using the DATree API to extract all nodes in an archive.